ipython/ipython-website/install.rst

 data science, we suggest installing the Anaconda or Canopy Python distributions, which provide Python 2.7, IPython and all of its dependences as well as a complete set of open source packages for scientific computing and data science.

-1. Download and install Continuum's `Anaconda <http://continuum.io/downloads.html>`_ or the free edition of Enthought's `Canopy <https://www.enthought.com/products/epd_free.php>`_.
+1. Download and install Continuum's `Anaconda <http://continuum.io/downloads.html>`_ or the free edition of Enthought's `Canopy <https://www.enthought.com/downloads/>`_.

-2. Update IPython to the current version, using the Terminal/Command Prompt:
+2. Update IPython to the current version using the Terminal:

   Anaconda::